GerlechJen/Pewlett-Hackard-Analysis/README.md

 ![image2](https://github.com/GerlechJen/Pewlett-Hackard-Analysis/blob/main/IMAGES/retirement_departments.png)

-These two tables help us to have a clear picture of the number of employees likely to retire from each department and the number of mentors per department available to mentor new staff who fill in the vacancies.From these two tables we can find teh ratio of mentor to mentee bt department.
+These two tables help us to have a clear picture of the number of employees likely to retire from each department and the number of mentors per department available to mentor new staff who fill in the vacancies.From these two tables we can find teh ratio of mentor to mentee by department.